Comprehensive Insurance

 • Does your car lender require comprehensive coverage?
 If you lease or finance, chances are they do, and you won’t be able to get your car without it.

 • How much is your car worth?
-If it’s less than what you’d pay for your insurance premium, this coverage may not be worth it.
+If you own your vehicle outright, and it’s worth less than what you’d pay for your insurance premium, this coverage may not be worth it.

 • Do you live in a heavily populated area?
-Cities and towns with higher populations can also have more crime that you may want protection from.
+Cities and towns with higher populations may have more crime, so you may want added protection.

 What Is the Difference Between Comprehensive and Collision Insurance?

-It’s easy to mix up comprehensive and collision insurance.
-This is because both coverages protect your car.
+Comprehensive and collision insurance are both auto insurance coverages that help protect your car.
 However, they cover different things.

-Collision insurance helps cover car accidents, while comprehensive coverage is more of a physical damage insurance.
+Collision insurance helps cover car accidents, while you can define comprehensive insurance as more of a physical damage insurance.
 It helps pay for damages that are outside of your control.
-So, if a natural disaster or animal damages your car, this coverage can help pay to repair it.
+So, if a natural disaster or animal damages your car, your comprehensive coverage helps cover the repairs.

 Natural disasters